 An intermediate course in reading, writing, speaking and listening for non-native speakers of English.
 Although the course does not satisfy degree requirements, it does help visa-holding foreign students satisfy their requirement to take a full academic load.
 Non-native speakers with low ESL test scores will be required to complete ELI before they enroll in any other English courses.
-(3 hrs. lect.)
+Lab required.
+(3 hrs. lect., 3 hrs. lab.)